Domains in WHMCS are recurring products that have a term of 1 to 10 years.

 In WHMCS 8.2 and later, WHMCS prevents renewal of free domains in the Client Area if they are not bundled with a product or service.

 WHMCS enforces domain renewal restrictions as follows:

-- A domains expiry date can never exceed 9 years 364 days from the current date.
-Therefore the available renewal terms displayed to customers when ordering a domain renewal within the client area will be determined based both on the terms for which pricing is defined, and on a domain's current expiry date and displayed accordingly.
+- A domain's expiry date can never exceed 9 years 364 days from the current date.
+Therefore, the available renewal terms displayed to customers when ordering a domain renewal in the Client Area will be determined based both on the terms for which pricing is defined and on a domain's current expiry date and displayed accordingly.

 - On order of a domain for a 10 year registration period, the maximum renewal term will be 9 years.
 WHMCS will automatically set the renewal term to the next highest available valid renewal period once the initial registration has been completed.

-- Certain TLDs and registries impose restrictions on how far in advance of the expiry date a domain renewal can be ordered.
-The UK registry Nominet is one such example of this.
+- Certain TLDs and registries (for example, Nominet) impose restrictions on how far in advance of the expiry date a domain renewal can be ordered.
 In these cases, WHMCS will prevent renewal orders from being placed for domains using these extensions.

 Domain Renewal Automation